curl/everything-curl/libcurl/ws/write.md

 ### `CURLWS_OFFSET`

-The provided data is only a partial fragment and there will be more in a following call to `curl_ws_send()`.
+The provided data is only a partial fragment and there is more data coming in a following call to `curl_ws_send()`.
 When sending only a piece of the fragment like this, the `fragsize` must be provided with the total expected frame size in the first call and it needs to be zero in subsequent calls.

 When `CURLWS_OFFSET` is set, no other flag bits should be set as this is a continuation of a previous send and the bits describing the fragments were set